 Also called “The Neon Boneyard,” Neon Museum is a perfect spot to snap some colorful photos and get a glimpse into the history of Las Vegas.

-Neon Museum is home to a large collection of faded vintage signs from many original Las Vegas hotels and businesses.
-Here you will find old signs from several iconic properties such as Sahara, The Moulin Rouge, and The Stardust.
+Neon Museum is home to a collection of faded vintage signs from many original Las Vegas hotels and casinos.
+Here you will find old signs from several iconic establishments such as Sahara, The Moulin Rouge, and The Stardust.

-I also suggest making a reservation online and checking if there are available spots, as Neon Museum is a popular place for events and birthday parties.
+Make a reservation online and check availability, as Neon Museum is a popular place for events and birthday parties.
 You can also book a guided tour on a spot to learn the history behind some of the most famous vintage signs.

 The entrance fee for a daily tour is $19 for general admission and $15 for Nevada residents with proof of ID.

-Exploring the local art art culture is by far one of the best things to do in Las Vegas besides gamble.
+Exploring the local art culture is by far one of the best things to do in Las Vegas besides gambling.